-A few weeks ago, we discussed the importance of assessing your current business situation to determine where you can improve.
-We uncovered the positive outcome of looking at the previous year and identifying what worked well for your firm, and more importantly, what did not work so well.
-All of this discovery work was done in an effort to help create clarity, present learning opportunities, identify areas that need improvement and help you build a foundation to make smart business decisions.
+It is important to assess your current business situation in order to determine where you can improve.
+Take a look at the previous year and identify what worked well for your firm, and more importantly, what did not work so well.
+This will help create clarity, present learning opportunities, identify areas that need improvement, and help you build a foundation to make smart business decisions.

 Now that you have all of this information, what’s next?
 Set your goals!

 A simple process for setting goals is thinking in terms of being SMART.
 Set goals that are:

 S – Specific.
 Define exactly what it is you are going to achieve, and when.
 Be as detailed as possible.

 M – Measurable.
 How will you know when your goal is achieved?
 Choose a goal that is measurable, or add criteria that will allow for measuring progress.

 A – Achievable.
 Is your goal feasible?
 If your goal is long-term or a larger goal, identify smaller steps of achievement along the way.

 R – Relevant.
 What is the bigger picture and how does your goal fit into the overall mission and vision of your advisory firm?
 Make sure your goal has importance and is relevant to the firm’s success.

 T – Timely.
 Establish a timeframe for your goal, with a clear beginning and end.